powerfluse/front/README.md

 ## About

 This is the repository for the frontend to the website of the BVPK e.V.
 In simple terms, it's a static website with some forms for new members and donation functionality.
 If a new member signs up, their data is processed for compatibility with some legacy tools like [SPGVerein](https://spg-direkt.de/) and the CRM [CleverReach](https://www.cleverreach.com/de/).
-See [this private repo](https://github.com/BVPyro/export) for more information on the export process.
+See [this repo](https://github.com/BVPyro/export) for more information on the export process.

 ### Built With